nuxt-contrib/tib/README.md

 ## Description

-`tib` aims to provide an uniform interface for testing in both Puppeteer or Selenium while using either local browsers or any available 3rd party provider.
+`tib` aims to provide a uniform interface for testing in both Puppeteer or Selenium while using either local browsers or any available 3rd party provider.
 That way you can write a single e2e test and simply switch the browser environment by changing the [`BrowserString`](#browser-strings)

 The term `helper classes` stems from that this package wont enforce test functionality on you (which would require another learning curve). `tib allows you to use the test suite you are already familair with.
 Use `tib` to retrieve and assert whether the html you expect to be loaded is really loaded, both on page load as after interacting with it through javascript.